 After you determine which type of storage system would work best in your garage, it’s time to plan and install the elements that will bring organization to life.
 By using a planning guide, you will be able to design your garage like a pro, no matter if you need storage for small spaces or storage for a multi-bay garage.

 From sketching your garage floor plan on paper and integrating customizable design features, like Flow Wall and Dave Kindig’s customized garage makeover, to installing your storage system, you’ll be able to create a unique space that offers the organization solutions you need and the aesthetic appeal you want.

 Once you’ve installed your storage system, it’s time to give all of your belongings a home.
 Hopefully, your items are still categorized by their purpose (i.e. sporting gear, tools, maintenance equipment, etc.), as this will make arranging your garage easier.
-Put items you frequently use in easy-to-access locations and things you don’t often use the harder-to-reach places.
+Put items you frequently use in easy-to-access locations and things you don’t often use in harder-to-reach places.

-Lastly, be sure to label things like storage bins, screw and nail containers, etc., to save yourself frustration in the future.
+Lastly, be sure to label things like storage bins, screws and nail containers, etc., to save yourself frustration in the future.